 Inflammation Previously Identified

-At David York Agency, we work hard to remain aware and up-to-date of all issues related to the elderly and disabled in order to provide the highest degree of personal service to our clients.
+At David York Agency, we work hard to remain aware and up-to-date of all issues related to the elderly and disabled such as treating depression in order to provide the highest degree of personal service to our clients.
 Depression affects people of all ages, but can often go unrecognized or undiagnosed in the elderly.
 If you or a loved one is suffering from depression, it is imperative that you seek the help of a professional.

 For more information about David York Agency’s qualified, compassionate home caregivers, contact us at 718.376.7755.
 A free phone consultation can help you decide what services might be best.
 We would be happy to provide you and your loved one with the assistance they need.
-If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+ or LinkedIn.
+If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, or LinkedIn.